 After years of searching, we identified this property as the ideal site for Green University® LLC due to its centralized location and low elevation.
 Located in the heart of the Jefferson Valley at 4,300 feet in elevation, River Camp is warmer and drier than the surrounding mountain properties, greatly facilitating activities all year long.
 This is an excellent school campus for developing proficiency at hunter-gatherer and wilderness survival skills.

 Winter snows are infrequent and quickly melt away, enabling outdoor activities in regular clothes and shoes even in the middle of winter.
 Moreover, the property is effectively bigger than its boundaries, with the buffer of a semi-wild fishing access site along one side and the sandbars of the river expanding another side.
 The combined area includes at least 45 acres of prime habitat to explore, learn, and play.
-We are also surrounded by range after range of beautiful mountains and hundreds of thousands of acres of public lands to go exploring and camping--which is one thing we like to do a lot of!
+We are also surrounded by range after range of beautiful mountains and hundreds of thousands of acres of public lands to go exploring and camping!

-River Camp has electricity and water on site, as well as an eighteen-foot felted wool Mongolian yurt for initial accommodations.
-A small shed and barn provide additional storage and working space, and we have built three wickiups and a grass hut.
-We also plan to build a modernized Mandan-style earthlodge for use as an all-weather, all-season classroom.
+River Camp has electricity and potable water on site.
+Facilities include a 34-foot diameter modernized earthlodge for an all-weather, all-season classroom and accommodations, plus several wickiups, a grass hut, tipis, and a communal cook shack and storage shed.
 It is our goal, however, to maintain the property in as much as an undeveloped state as possible.
 We purchased this property in part to prevent it from being developed into a home site, and we intend to eventually place an easement on it, dedicating the land in perpetuity as an outdoor education center, to preserve the integrity of the riverfront long after we are gone.

-Our campus is located halfway between the communities of Cardwell and Whitehall, Montana, offering easy access to town amenities, including gas, groceries, a library and internet access, hardware store, restaurants, and even a $4 per-ticket movie theater.
-The site has great cell phone coverage, and with the right hardware, you can even do internet on the property.
+Our campus is located halfway between the communities of Cardwell and Whitehall, Montana, offering easy access to town amenities, including gas, groceries, a library and internet access, hardware store, restaurants, and even a $5 per-ticket movie theater.
+River Camp has great cell phone coverage, and with the right hardware, you can even do internet on the property.
 It is, however, primarily intended as an outdoor skills camp, and we plan to keep it as primitive as possible in the years to come.
-Fitting within that context, we do plan to permaculture the property.
-We planted our first one hundred trees on the property in 2013, and we anticipate planting that many more every year.
+Fitting within that context, we are gradually permaculturing the property with fruit trees and other edibles.

 Interested?
 Check out our